leiweibau/Pi.Alert/README.md

   - **Web service monitoring**.
 An HTTP request is sent and the web server's response is processed.
 If self signed certificates are used, no validation of the certificate is performed.
   - **ICMP monitoring**.
 A "ping" is sent to a manually specified IP/hostname/domain name and the response is evaluated
   - **DHCP Server Scan**.
 Nmap is used to send DHCP requests into the network to detect unknown (rogue) DHCP servers.
+  - **Satellite Scan** A companion script for Pi.Alert, which executes the Pi.Alert scan on an external host and sends the data as encrypted JSON to an existing Pi.Alert

 ### Backend (back)